zackees/fastled_bug_s3_idf5x/README.md

 See issue https://github.com/FastLED/FastLED/pull/1652

-**this codebase now tests the fix in the fastled branch, see https://github.com/FastLED/FastLED/tree/fix-esp32-s3-rmt-esp-idf-5**
+**this codebase now tests the fix in the fastled branch, see pull request https://github.com/FastLED/FastLED/pull/1652 which links in the fix at https://github.com/FastLED/FastLED/tree/fix-esp32-s3-rmt-esp-idf-5**

 This is what you'll need to do to test this repo: